 are some popular legume plants.

-- Tubers -- Potato vines, the air potato (or cinnamon vine) and sweet potato vines have edible tubers
+- Tubers -- Potato vines, the air potato (or cinnamon vine) and sweet potato vines are all plants which have edible tubers

 - Foliage -- Grapevines and sweet potato vines are often grown for their attractive edible foliage.
-The kudzu vine also has quite attractive edible foliage (and edible flowers), but is extremely invasive in hot, humid climates, so avoid planting it in those conditions.
+The kudzu vine also has quite attractive edible foliage (and edible flowers), but are extremely invasive plants in hot, humid climates, so avoid planting kudzu in those conditions.

-- Seasoning -- Vine plants used mainly for seasoning are the vanilla vine and the pepper vine (Piper nigrum -- other species called "pepper vine" are poisonous).
+- Seasoning -- Vine plants used mainly for seasoning are the vanilla vine and the pepper vine (Piper nigrum -- other species of plants called "pepper vine" are poisonous).

 Want to talk about edible vines with people